Gargopedia

 qué son gárgolas

-In this section of gargoyles, I’ll show you the six splendid gargoyles that surround the building.
+In this section of gargoyles, we’ll show you the six splendid gargoyles that surround the building.
 A few are quite badly eroded, but you can still see the figure and some interesting details.
+Each one is supported by a form of ornamental corbel.

-Although they are animal monsters, winged quadrupeds, in some you can see details like protuberances on the neck and chest, a drooping beard or fleshy chin, a goatee style beard and bat’s wings, all features that give them a demonic appearance.
+Although they are animal monsters, winged quadrupeds (refer to Gargoyles 1 and 2), some display details such as protuberances on the neck and chest, a drooping beard or fleshy chin, a goatee style beard and bat’s wings, all features that give them a demonic appearance (refer to Gargoyles 3 and 4).

-We also see the figure of a quadruped animal, dog-like in appearance.
+We also see the figure of a quadruped animal, dog-like in appearance (refer to Gargoyle 6).

 gárgola